Martone

 Martone (Calabrian: Màrtuni) is a comune in the former province of Reggio Calabria, in the Calabria region of southern Italy.
-The town was founded between the 7th and 8th centuries by Greek Christian monks, from the Byzantine Empire, particularly from the regions around the Aegean Sea and the Levant.
+The town was founded between the 7th and 8th centuries by Greek Christian monks from the Byzantine Empire, particularly from the regions around the Aegean Sea and the Levant.

-Martone, like many of the communes in the Locride area, was part of a larger group of comuni, all of which were founded by Greek Monks.
-Residents of these comuni practised monasticism.
-The monks were solitary and bound by the oath of chastity, within a communal bond of prayer and work.
+Martone, like many communes in the Locride area, was part of a larger group of comuni, all founded by Greek monks.

-Within the Grotto territory (which includes the municipalities of Mammola, Martone, and St. Giovanni di Gerace) are small monastic churches which still preserve traces of Byzantine art.
+Within the Grotto territory (which includes the municipalities of Mammola, Martone, and St. Giovanni di Gerace) are small monastic churches that still preserve traces of Byzantine art.
 In addition to preserving historical relics, these monasteries were instrumental in promoting agriculture and trades.
 They were involved in reforestation, land reclamation, and cultivation, which helped establish the first artisanal activities during the Byzantine period.'

 Early History & Naming (9th-15th century)

-Many scholars identify Martone with the medieval settlement of Santa Maria di Bucito, which appears in documents from the early 12th century.
-One such reference occurs in a notarial act dated 19 October 1106 that mentions the monastery of the Mother of God at Bucito.
-According to Barillaro, the church was later associated with Santa Maria dei Buceti and entrusted to the Carthusian monks of Serra San Bruno.

 The name Bucito appears in several 12th-century documents.
-It is recorded in a 1119 act signed by Nicola, son of Leone, a presbyter and Protopope of Bucito, and again in a 1139 document referring to the church of the Theotokos.
-A later reference occurs in a 1181 deed of sale involving members of a family from the area of Bucita, which also mentions a notary from Buceto..
+It is recorded in a 1119 act signed by Nicola, son of Leone, a presbyter and protopope of Bucito, and again in a 1139 document referring to the church of the Theotokos.
+A later reference occurs in a 1181 deed of sale involving members of a family from the area of Bucita, which also mentions a notary from Buceto.

-There is also a reference to an ancient village of Basilian origin named of Santa Maria di Bùcita (also known as Vùcita or Bucìto).
+There is also a reference to an ancient village of Basilian origin named Santa Maria di Bùcita (also known as Vùcita or Bucìto).
 According to Ottaviano Pasqua (1574–1591), in his Life of Nicola II, Bishop of Gerace from 1219 to 1229, Nicola II claimed the rights of the Mensa vescovile over the Cerchietto property: "quod circum locos, quibus a S. Johannis oppido, et S. Maria di Bucita, Martonem hodie vacant, continetur" (Rossi, Sinodo, p.
 258).